linka-app/linka/README.md

 - `cmd+Down Arrow` or `ctrl+Down Arrow` / `cmd+Down Arrow` or `ctrl+Down Arrow` to navigate the results
 - `cmd+Enter` or `ctrl+Enter` with an item selected to open it as a new tab or open all bookmarks when no item is selected

+## Backend Prerequisite

+Currently, this app only supports the "linkding" backend.
+However, our plan is to make Linka a backend-dependent app.

+To ensure compatibility with Linka, the backend service must enable "Cross-Origin Resource Sharing" (CORS).

+You can nable `CORS` in backend by adding following headers to HTTP response:

+- `Access-Control-Allow-Origin: *`
+- `Access-Control-Allow-Methods: GET,POST,OPTIONS,PUT,DELETE`
+- `Access-Control-Allow-Headers: *`
+- `Access-Control-Max-Age: 1000000`

 ## Development Guide

 ### Prerequisite